A world-first green hydrogen-to-homes heating network on the Fife coast.

 On the east coast of Scotland, our H100 Fife project is laying the foundations for this change while giving residents in the local area the opportunity to be at the leading edge of the low-carbon economy.

-We’re developing a world-first hydrogen network in Levenmouth that will bring renewable hydrogen into homes in 2022, providing zero-carbon fuel for heating and cooking.
+We’re developing a world-first hydrogen network in Buckhaven that will bring renewable hydrogen into homes in 2023, providing zero-carbon fuel for heating and cooking.
 In the project’s first phase, the network will heat around 300 local homes using clean gas produced by a dedicated electrolysis plant, powered by a nearby offshore wind turbine.

-The project is the first of its kind to employ a direct supply of clean power to produce hydrogen for domestic heating – putting Levenmouth at the forefront of the clean energy revolution.
+The project is the first of its kind to employ a direct supply of clean power to produce hydrogen for domestic heating – putting Fife at the forefront of the clean energy revolution.

 The system will be designed and built to ensure the same high safety and reliability standards expected from the current gas system.
 An on-site storage unit will hold enough hydrogen to ensure supply won’t be disrupted during even the coldest weather conditions.